 The statement of Accounts presents a true and fair view of the financial position of the IJB as at 31 March 2020 and its income and expenditure for the year then ended.

-The unaudited accounts were issued on 26 June 2020 and the audited accounts were authorised for issue on 11 November 2020.
+The unaudited accounts were issued on 26 June 2020 and the audited accounts were authorised for issue at a meeting of the IJB on 20 November 2020.

 Balance Sheet signed by: